-Joshua Kazam, 43, has served as a member of our Board since November 2017.
+Joshua Kazam, 44, has served as a member of our Board since November 2017.
 Mr. Kazam served as our President from November 2017 until June 2018.
 He was a founder of Kite and served as a member of Kite's board of directors from Kite's inception in June 2009 until October 2017.
 In June 2009, Mr. Kazam co-founded Two River Consulting, LLC, a life-science consulting and investment firm.
-Mr. Kazam has served on the board of Vision Path, Inc. (d/b/a Hubble Contacts) since May 2016, ByHeart, Inc. since November 2016, Kronos Bio, Inc. since June 2017, Breakthrough Properties LLC and Breakthrough Services LLC since April 2019, and Flying Eagle Acquisition Corp. since February 2020.
-Mr. Kazam previously served as a director of Diamond Eagle Acquisition Corp. from January 2019 until April 2020, Capricor Therapeutics, Inc. from May 2005 until May 2019 and Platinum Eagle Acquisition Corp. from January 2018 to March 2019.
-Platinum Eagle Acquisition Corp., Diamond Eagle Acquisition Corp. and Flying Eagle Acquisition Corp. are blank check companies formed for the purpose of effecting a business combination with one or more businesses.
+Mr. Kazam has served on the board of Vision Path, Inc. (d/b/a Hubble Contacts) since May 2016, ByHeart, Inc. since November 2016, Kronos Bio, Inc. since June 2017, Breakthrough Properties LLC and Breakthrough Services LLC since April 2019, IconOVir Bio, Inc. since August 2018, TS Innovation Acquisitions Corp. since November 2020, Soaring Eagle Acquisition Corp. since February 2021 and Tishman Speyer Innovation Corp.
+II since February 2021.
+Mr. Kazam previously served as a director of Flying Eagle Acquisition Corp. from February 2020 until December 2020, Diamond Eagle Acquisition Corp. from January 2019 until April 2020, Capricor Therapeutics, Inc. from May 2005 until May 2019 and Platinum Eagle Acquisition Corp. from January 2018.
+Soaring Eagle Acquisition Corp.
+II, TS Innovation Acquisitions Corp., Flying Eagle Acquisition Corp., Diamond Eagle Acquisition Corp. and Platinum Eagle Acquisition Corp. are blank check companies formed for the purpose of effecting a business combination with one or more businesses.
 Mr. Kazam has served as the President of Desert Flower Foundation since June 2016.
 Mr. Kazam received his bachelor's degree in Entrepreneurial Management from the Wharton School of the University of Pennsylvania and is a Member of the Wharton School's Undergraduate Executive Board.